 When and to whom do we disclose Personal Information?

-If you are both a CMA member and a client of Joule, when you inform us of an address change, this information will be changed for both organizations, unless you express a contrary preference.
+If you are both a CMA member and a client of CMA Impact, when you inform us of an address change, this information will be changed for both organizations, unless you express a contrary preference.

 Under the terms of an affiliation agreement with MDFM, we will periodically send, or have a third party send on our behalf, marketing and promotional communications about MDFM.
 Note that we do not disclose Personal Information to MDFM.
 You may opt out of having your Personal Information used for this purpose, by following the process set out in the next section.